 Self-Orientation: ‘I want to know more about you’.

 Think about someone who you don’t trust – I bet you can identify one element from the trust equation that they fail to deliver.

 Offer the Line Manager a practical solution that fits with an opportunity already in their diary.
-It should only take 10 minutes to execute, such as an agenda point at their next team meeting.
+In particular, it should only take 10 minutes to execute, such as an agenda point at their next team meeting.
 By introducing this agenda point at the meeting, learning will become a key point of discussion.